Kronobergs Infantry

 References

-Alexanderssons, Lars, Heraldik - Landskapsvapen
+Alexanderssons: Lars, Heraldik - Landskapsvapen (website)

-Economic Expert Smalandia Grand Regiment
+Economic Expert: Smalandia Grand Regiment (website)

-Großer Generalstab, Die Kriege Friedrichs des Großen - Dritter Teil: Der Siebenjährige Krieg 1756–1763.
+Großer Generalstab: Die Kriege Friedrichs des Großen - Dritter Teil: Der Siebenjährige Krieg 1756–1763.
 Vol. 6 Leuthen, Kriegsgeschichtliche Abteilung II (Publisher), Berlin 1904, pp.92-107, Annex pp. 11-16

-Pengel, R. D. and G. R. Hurt; Swedish Army in Pomerania – 1757-1763, Birmingham, 1983
+Pengel, R. D. and G. R. Hurt: Swedish Army in Pomerania – 1757-1763, Birmingham, 1983

-Purky, Jim, Swedish Army Organization, Seven Years War Association Journal Vol. X No. 1
+Purky, Jim: Swedish Army Organization, Seven Years War Association Journal Vol. X No. 1

-Säwe, Teofron Sveriges deltagande i Sjuåriga Kriget Åren 1757-1762, Beijers Bokförlagsaktiebolag, Stockholm, 1915
+Säwe, Teofron: Sveriges deltagande i Sjuåriga Kriget Åren 1757-1762, Beijers Bokförlagsaktiebolag, Stockholm, 1915

-Schirmer, Friedrich, Die Heere der kriegführenden Staaten 1756-1763, published by KLIO-Landesgruppe Baden-Württemberg, Neuauflage 1989
+Schirmer, Friedrich: Die Heere der kriegführenden Staaten 1756-1763, published by KLIO-Landesgruppe Baden-Württemberg, Neuauflage 1989

-Schorr, Dan, Swedish Flags 1757-1762 - Part II Infantry Flags, The Courrier, March-April 1980
+Schorr, Dan: Swedish Flags 1757-1762 - Part II Infantry Flags, The Courrier, March-April 1980

-Schorr, Dan, Uniforms of the Swedish Army, 1757-1762, The Courrier, June-July 1979
+Schorr, Dan: Uniforms of the Swedish Army, 1757-1762, The Courrier, June-July 1979

 Swedish War Archives, Sketches of infantry uniforms